dominikduennebacke/autofocus.duennebacke.com/_posts/2022-10-10-dynamic-active-directory-groups.md

 }
 New-ADGroup @Params
 ```
-Then we set a Get-ADUser filter query on `extensionAttribute10`.
+Then we set a Get-ADUser filter query on `extensionAttribute10` of that group.
 ```powershell
 Set-ADGroup -Identity "role-title-developer" -Replace @{
     extensionAttribute10 = "title -like '*Developer*'"